alexstrauch/dm-quiz/README.md

 - Bottom right image in desktop view: https://www.flickr.com/photos/53477761@N08/4935379210 <br>
 Photo by Alberto Cabello, compressed with convertio

-- For the baseball favicon: https://gauger.io/fonticon/
+- For the record vinyl favicon: https://gauger.io/fonticon/

 - Font Awesome for the burger menu and the social media logos